robotenique/hugo-raw-files/content/posts/2017-03-12-python-server.md

 This is a very simple tip, but it's very useful when you want others to access your files, or you want to transfer files easily.
-Just open the terminal, navigate to the folder you want to serve, and then type
+Just open the terminal, navigate to the folder you want to serve, and then type:

 ~~~bash
 $ python -m SimpleHTTPServer
 ~~~